 That said, this lifespan can be shortened or lengthened depending on a few key factors:

 Air conditioners used every day or throughout the year will have a shorter lifespan than one used only seasonally or occasionally.
+Moreover, if you’re not insulating a window AC correctly, that’ll force it to work harder.
 Quiet running units follow this rule as well.
 A unit used constantly in a warm climate will have a shorter life than one used only during the summer in a temperate one.
+For further ease of use and optimal home comfort when using a silent window air conditioner, see if the unit features a nice LED display and responds to voice commands.

 A regularly maintained and cleaned air conditioner will last longer than one that’s neglected.
 Clogged filters make an AC unit work harder to cool the evaporator coil and cycle air, increasing wear and tear on all components.
+Sometimes because of dirty air filters, some people notice their window AC is freezing up all of a sudden.
 Upkeep and maintenance when needed is key to keeping your AC unit running for a long time.

 Regular exposure to direct sunlight for hours at a time can overheat an AC’s chassis and make the components work harder to cool a room, increasing wear and tear and decreasing a unit’s lifespan.